gutiluis/Birthday-tracker/readme.md

 - Try to handle plural cases!
 Create a function in `utils.py` that will determine whether we print plural words or singular words.
 For example, "0 months", "1 month", "2 months".
 - Handle upcoming birthdays for the following year
 ---
--python3 -m venv venv
+- python3 -m venv venv
--source venv/bin/activate
+- source venv/bin/activate
--pip install dateutil
+- pip install -r requirements.txt